Build-up and survival of the disc: From numerical models of galaxy formation to the Milky Way: Methods

 In this work, we will consider four ancient stellar populations: \begin{itemize} \item The merger-induced starburst. \item The \textit{Splash}, which is the population of disc stars that are scattered onto more halo-like orbits by the merger. \item The \textit{Aurora} stars, defined as the pre-disc spheroid. \item \textit{Eos}, as first identified for the MW in \citet{myeong2022}. \end{itemize}

-The starburst population is selected from \textit{in-situ} stars using a simple time range that we define such that it encompasses the epoch of enhanced star formation.
+The starburst population is selected using a mass-weighted histogram of all star particles within the host galaxy at $z=0$.
+The time period of elevated star formation that coincides with the target merger event is selected manually.
+These starbursts are clearly distinct from the background star formation rate, so a more elaborate selection criterion was deemed unnecessary.
 The onset of this epoch typically begins close to the time of the merger pericentre passage, and has a duration of a few hundred Myrs.